tagasauris/external-hits-js/README.md

   }

   // notifying Parent that everything went fine
-  // from that point parent will do the restt client.success();
+  // from that point Parent will do the restt client.success();
 });
 ```